I still remember the first time ChatGPT helped me finish a project in record time.

 First, I checked how well the AI understood my questions.

 Did it follow my prompts?
 Could it handle complex ideas?
-If the answers were off or confusing, I crossed it off my list.
+If the answers were off or confusing, I crossed them off my list.

 Usability